Framed-App/framed/CONTRIBUTING.md

 - `node-gyp` v8
 - Visual Studio 2017 build tools

 You will need to build the native API module (`src/native-api/native-api.cpp`).
+Copy `json.hpp` from `nlohmann/json` v3.10.4 into `src/native-api/lib/nlohmann`.
 A build script has been included in that directory.
 If successful, you can start Framed by running `npm start`.

 For security reasons, `BrowserWindow`s do not have access to the Node.js API, nor the main event emitters.
 Instead, the necessary event emitters (and Node.js modules, where required) are defined in the preload files (`src/ui/js/preload/`) to make them available to the `BrowserWindow`s.
 Ensure that the preload files give access to the minimum required to implement a feature, and that **every** event/function is separate (e.g. don't blindly pass events to the IPC, instead define every event individually).